Being at one with nature is one of our favourite things about camping.

-Pitching your tent in the countryside, exploring beautiful landscapes and leaving the stresses of life behind you is a wonderful, exhilarating experience.
-But if you want to continue enjoying the countryside, it’s vital that you do your bit for the environment and respect the natural world around you.
+Pitching your tent in the heart of the countryside, exploring your surroundings and leaving the stresses of life behind is a truly exhilarating experience.
+But if you want to enjoy the countryside long into the future, it’s vital that you do your bit for the environment and respect the natural world around you.

-Reusable bottles with filters are also a great idea.
-If you need clean water, you can fill them up at the nearest stream, rather than taking multiple bottles of mineral water with you.
+Reusable bottles with filters are also a must.
+If you need clean water, you can fill up at the nearest stream.
+It’s a lot better than taking multiple bottles of mineral water with you.
 Not only are plastic bottles bad for the environment, but they’re hardly ideal if you want to travel light.

 Plan Your Meals

-Planning your meals in advance, so you know exactly what to take with you, will save you popping to the nearest shop every two minutes to stock up on ingredients.
-As well as reducing the amount of rubbish you accumulate, it’ll save you some money too.
+Plan your meals in advance, so you know exactly what ingredients to take with you.
+This will save you from popping to the shop every two minutes to stock up on provisions.
+As well as reducing the amount of rubbish you accumulate, it’ll save you money too.

-Another top tip is to put food in reusable containers that you can bring home after.
+Another top tip is to take food in reusable containers that you can bring home after.
 That way, there’s no danger of leaving any litter.
 Take food that doesn’t require a fridge to keep it cool and a good supply of spices to give your meals some va-va-voom.